 You can always refer to your insurance rep or PIAM (General Insurance Association of Malaysia) so that you don’t waste money having to undo all your hard work.
 Above all, please remember that your insurer can and will cancel your policy or avoid paying a claim should you fail to be completely honest and upfront with them.

 Good news: Thanks to today’s smart gadgets, you can now buy and/or renew your motorcycle insurance online - say goodbye to long queues and hiring a runner!
-Loanstreet has launched the first ever portal for Malaysian motorcyclists to get free insurance quotes without hassle, plus we’ve also included a road tax renewal service to make it a one-stop portal for you.
+Just click on the image above.